candicemh/CourseraMachineLearning/project_writeup.md

 data_test<-read.csv(filename_test, header=TRUE,sep=",")
 data_train<-read.csv(filename_train, header=TRUE,sep=",")

-### delete empty or almost empty columns, and identifying columns that cannot explain the response (such as time)
 throwcols<-grep("avg|stddev|var|min|max|amplitude|skewness|kurtosis|timestamp|user_name|new_window",names(data_test),value=FALSE)
 data_test<-data_test[,-throwcols]
 throwcols<-grep("avg|stddev|var|min|max|amplitude|skewness|kurtosis|timestamp|user_name|new_window",names(data_train),value=FALSE)
 data_train<-data_train[,-throwcols]

-### get rid of the index row
 data_test[,1]<-NULL
 data_train[,1]<-NULL
+</code></pre>

-### subset the training into train and test, 75% of the training data is used to build the model, and 25% is used to validate the model, and to estimate the out of sample error
+Now that we are working with clean data, subset the training into train and test, 75% of the training data is used to build the model, and 25% is used to  validate the model, and to estimate the out of sample error
+<pre><code>
 inTrain<-createDataPartition(y=data_train$classe,p=0.75,list=FALSE)
 subset_train<-data_train[inTrain,]
 subset_test<-data_train[-inTrain,]
+</code></pre>

-### PCA for dimension reduction - chosen because 53 explanatory variables is too large to be practical, and it is obvious from the names of the variables that we expect them to be related and highly correlated.
+PCA is for dimension reduction - chosen because 53 explanatory variables is too large to be practical, and it is obvious from the names of the variables that we expect them to be related and highly correlated.
 The scree plot from the PCA shows us that the first 10 components explains 95% of the information in the original training data subset, and the principle of parsimony suggests that this is sufficient for prediction purposes to prevent overfitting.
+<pre><code>
 preProc_train<-preProcess(subset_train[,-54],method="pca",pcaComp=10)
 trainpred<-predict(preProc_train,subset_train[,-54])
 testpred<-predict(preProc_train,subset_test[,-54])

-### Build the prediction model using Random Forests
+</code></pre>

+Since the outcome is categorical and the explanatory variables are all continuous random variables, the prediction model is built using Random Forests using the subsetting training data.
+The model is then applied to the subsetted testing data to estimate the confusion matrix and consequently the expected out of sample error rate.
+<pre><code>
 modelfit_rf1<-train(x=trainpred,y=subset_train$classe,method="rf")
 pred_rf1<-predict(modelfit_rf1, testpred)

-### Output of the prediction
 confusionMatrix(pred_rf1,subset_test$classe)
+</code></pre>

 Confusion Matrix and Statistics